 However, the pollinator decline may look completely different in Mediterranean countries than in the better-studied West-Central European areas.
 Promoting beekeeping as a measure to increase biodiversity is completely wrong and may even have negative consequences for other bee species.
 As Professor Herrera states it:

 For instance, this could mean restoration and protection of habitat.
-Or regional seed mixtures for flowering strips.
-This means research and, most importantly, monitoring of the efficacy of these measures.
+Regional seed mixtures for flowering strips.
+This means research and, most importantly, monitoring the efficacy of these measures.
 As a farmer said in panel discussion we both participated: “Learning while doing and adjusting.”.
 Good advice for many areas in life, in my opinion.
+In addition, this creates a sense of identity and responsibility lacking in standardized measures.
+At least in my humble opinion.

 The role of beekeeping